 Please visit the original piece to leave any comment.

 Once again, it’s time to gather my year-end thoughts on where the field of reputation is headed.
+If you’re starting up a medical practice, make sure you check out online reputation management for doctors, as its not only the big companies that benefit from this.
 This year’s predictions, however, will veer in a slightly different direction.
 For 2016, I am focusing on the changing role of the CEO in building, preserving and protecting reputation.

 Leadership today is far more complex than in days past.
 It requires setting a tone and being inclusive.
 It requires being authentic and collaborative.
 As leadership becomes more complicated, establishing a leader’s reputation necessarily becomes more complex as well.